After You Leave

 - If you have a protection order, keep a certified copy of it with you at all times, and inform friends, neighbors and employers that you have a protection order in effect.
 If you move to a new state, register your protection order with the courts in your new state.

 - Consider renting a post office box or using a trusted friend’s address for your mail (remember that addresses are used for restraining orders and police reports — be careful who you give your address and phone number to).
-Your state may have an address confidentiality program to protect your privacy.
+Your state may have an address confidentiality program to protect your privacy after you leave.
 Contact an advocate to see if your state has this program.

 - Reschedule appointments that your partner might be aware of.